Generalized Unitarity Method for Worldline Field Theory

-For the contact terms, we substitute ansatze $N_1$ and $N_2$ into the expression for the full amplitude \Eq{eq:A21}.
+For the contact terms, we substitute the ansatze $N_1$ and $N_2$ into the expression for the full amplitude \Eq{eq:A21}.
 Due to the symmetry between two gravitons, enforcing Ward identity on graviton 1 up to linear order in $\omega_1$ we can fix the amplitude to be

 One can check that this amplitude obeys the soft theorem in Eq.~\eqref{eq:softheoremb} in the $\omega_1\to 0$ limit.
-Moreover, note that this amplitude is not naively linear in $\omega_1$ due to the presence of $(u\cdot k_2)$ in the denominator, which generates $\mathcal{O}(\omega_1^2)$ terms upon using momentum conservation.
-Of course, one can choose to expand this amplitude up to linear order in $\omega_1$ and still obtain an expression that is gauge invariant up to linear order in $\omega_1$.
+Nevertheless, note that this amplitude is not itself linear in $\omega_1$ due to the presence of $(u\cdot k_2)$ in the denominator, which generates $\mathcal{O}(\omega_1^2)$ terms upon using momentum conservation.